Joan Nestle: Life

-The bathroom line went from the back room through a narrow hallway to the front room to the toilet which was behind the bar.
-This butch woman would stand at the front of the line and we each got two wraps of toilet paper. ...
-It took me a long time to realize that while I was fighting for all these other causes, that it wasn't okay for me to get my allotted amount of toilet paper.

 After the Stonewall riots in 1969, gay liberation became a focus of her activism.
 She joined the Lesbian Liberation Committee in 1971 and helped found the Gay Academic Union (GAU) in 1972.
 The following year, she and other members of the GAU began to gather and preserve documents and artifacts related to lesbian history.
-This project became the Lesbian Herstory Archives, which opened in 1974 in the pantry of the apartment she shared with her then-partner Deborah Edel, and later with her family housecleaner Mabel Hampton, and moved to a brownstone in Park Slope, Brooklyn in 1992.
-Today its holdings include more than 20,000 books, 12,000 photographs, and 1,600 periodical titles.
-It holds everything written by Nestle.
+This project became the Lesbian Herstory Archives, which opened in 1974 in the pantry of the apartment she shared with her then-partner Deborah Edel, and later with her friend Mabel Hampton.
+The archives now holds everything written by Nestle.

 Nestle began writing fiction in 1978, when a prolonged illness prevented her from teaching for a year.
 Her erotica focusing on butch and femme relationships made her a controversial figure during the feminist sex wars of the 1980s; members of Women Against Pornography called for censorship of her stories.
 In her political writings, Nestle, a self-identified femme, argued that contemporary feminism, in rejecting butch and femme identities, was asking her to repress an important part of herself.
-She said she "wanted people, especially lesbians, to see that the butch-femme relationship isn't just some negative heterosexual aping".
-Her writings on the subject were highly influential; Lillian Faderman describes her as the "midwife" to a revised view of butch and femme, and her 1992 anthology The Persistent Desire: A Femme-Butch Reader became the standard work in its field.
+She said she "wanted people, especially lesbians, to see that the butch-femme relationship isn't just some negative heterosexual aping."
+Her writings on the subject were highly influential; Lillian Faderman described her as the "midwife" to a revised view of butch and femme, and her 1992 anthology The Persistent Desire: A Femme-Butch Reader became a standard work in the field.

 She retired from Queens College, City University of New York in 1995 due to an illness that was eventually identified as colorectal cancer.
 She was diagnosed with breast cancer in 2001.
-She now lives in Australia with her partner Dianne Otto, the Francine V McNiff Professor in Human Rights Law at the University of Melbourne, and teaches at the University of Melbourne.
+She now lives in Australia with her partner Dianne Otto, a law professor at the University of Melbourne, where Nestle also teaches.

 In 1992, Nestle delivered the first Kessler Lecture for the CUNY Center for Lesbian and Gay Studies titled "I Lift My Eyes to the Hill": the Life of Mabel Hampton as Told by a White Woman.
 Her life was the subject of a 2002 documentary by Joyce Warshow entitled Hand on the Pulse, and she appears in the 1994 documentary about lesbian history Not Just Passing Through.

-Nestle is a longtime patron of the Australian Lesbian and Gay Archives.
+Nestle is a longtime patron of the Australian Queer Archives.